renovatebot/renovate/docs/usage/self-hosting.md

 ## Kubernetes for Gitlab, using Git over SSH

-This section describes how to use git binary with SSH for Gitlab, to avoid API shortcomings.
+This section describes how to use Git binary with SSH for Gitlab, to avoid API shortcomings.

 You need to first create a SSH key, then add the public part to Gitlab (see this [guide](https://docs.gitlab.com/ee/ssh/))